A growth in digital medium usage portrays the increasing value of digital magazine publishing

 The MPA also found that users with both mobile and tablet access spend 23% of their engagement time reading magazines on their smartphones.
 That’s good news!
 But what about tablets?
 That number is 75%.

 A recent study from GfK MRI Starch Advertising Research found the average level of reader recall for both print and digital ads last year was 52%.
 The most effective digital magazine ads were recalled by more than 80% of readers, in line with the most effective print ads, GfK said.

-The TVB Media Comparisons study looks at data from 2010 and compares it to 2012 numbers.
-In 2010, the daily reach of print magazine among adults was 28.6%.
-In 2012, that percentage has dropped to 24.8%.
+But print readership is down.
+Statistics from a TVB study in 2010 concluded that the daily reach of print magazine amongst adults was 28.6%.
+In 2015, that percentage has significantly dropped down to 17.4%.

 Those statistics probably aren’t too surprising to many of you with print products.
 Hopefully your readership has remained stronger than these numbers dictate.

 Growing even quicker than the tablet market is the mobile phone market.
-In 2010 mobile had a 14.3% reach.
-In 2012, mobile reach has grown to 27.8%.
+In 2010, mobile had a 14.3% reach.
+Today (2015), it has shot up to 38.7%.

-Five ways to use these growing digital mediums
+Ways to use these growing digital mediums

 Internet: Propagate your portal with free content, optimized for both search and social media.
 Use freemium downloads to build a free email subscriber list, and promote your digital magazine to these digitally savvy audiences later on once they’ve gotten to know you.